moinsen-dev/vscode_moinsen_flutter/README.md

 4. The coverage percentage is also displayed in the console output and updated in the README badge automatically.

 5. Latest coverage results:
-   - Statement coverage: 53.26%
+   - Statement coverage: 67.07%
-   - Branch coverage: 54.54%
+   - Branch coverage: 72.00%
-   - Function coverage: 66.66%
+   - Function coverage: 83.33%
-   - Line coverage: 53.84%
+   - Line coverage: 67.90%

-   These results indicate that while the extension has good function coverage, there's room for improvement in statement, branch, and line coverage.
-Consider adding more test cases to increase overall coverage and improve the robustness of the extension.
+   These results show an improvement in overall coverage compared to the previous version.
+However, there's still room for enhancement, particularly in the removeIndexOperations.ts file, which has a low coverage of 14.28%.
+Consider adding more test cases for this file to improve the overall robustness of the extension.

 ## Enhancing the Test Fixture Structure